Results from ...

 How do I close my account?

-Let us know at least 10 business days before your contract expires via the Self-Service Portal, our Customer Service Hotline or email.
+Let us know at least 30 days before your contract expires via our contact form.

 Do I have to pay a security deposit?